-- 1 small Hokkaido pumpkin or ½ butternut squash (about 700 g/1 ½ lbs)
+- 1 small Hokkaido pumpkin or ½ butternut squash, 1 ½ lbs/ 700 g

-- 25 g/ 0.8 oz/ ½ cup Panko breadcrumbs or regular ones
+- ½ cup Panko breadcrumbs or regular dried breadcrumbs, 30 g/ 1 oz

-Preheat the oven to 180 degrees Celsius or 350 Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 350 Fahrenheit.

-- Bake in the hot oven and bake it for 30 minutes or until the lasagne sheets are cooked through and the cheese is golden brown.
+- Bake in the hot oven for 30 minutes or until the pasta is cooked through and the cheese is golden brown.
 Turn off the oven and let sit inside for another 10 minutes.